Examples of identity rules using unique identifiers

 Your organization can configure a single identity rule that uses a unique identifier to identify a guest as a customer.

-For example, your organization can use one identity rule, email address
+For example, your organization can use one identity rule, email address.

 The identity rule for this configuration looks similar to the following image:

-Using this same example, your organization can send an IDENTITY
+Using this same example, your organization can send an IDENTITY event that contains the id attribute with an email address as the string value.

-attribute is the same as an existing guest profile, Sitecore CDP migrates the guest's browsing data to the guest's existing guest profile, while retiring the other guest profile.
+If the string value for the id attribute is the same as an existing guest profile, Sitecore CDP migrates the guest's browsing data to the guest's existing guest profile, while retiring the other guest profile.

-attribute is not the same as an existing guest profile, Sitecore CDP creates a new guest profile with visitor as the guest type.
+If the string value for the id attribute is not the same as an existing guest profile, Sitecore CDP creates a new guest profile with visitor as the guest type.

-array of JSON objects contains a value for the "id"
+The following IDENTITY event meets the required identity rule because the identifiers array of JSON objects contains a value for the "id" attribute.

 {